fermyon/developer/content/spin/managing-plugins.md

 ## Refreshing the Catalogue

 The first time you install a plugin from the catalogue, Spin creates a local cache of the catalogue.
 It continues to use this local cache for future install, list and upgrade commands; this is similar to OS package managers such as `apt`, and avoids rate limiting on the catalogue.
 However, this means that in order to see new catalogue entries - new plugins or new versions - you must first update the cache.

-To do this, run `spin plugins update`.
+To update your local cache of the catalogue, run `spin plugins update`.

 ## Next Steps